microsoft/MixedRealityToolkit-Unity/Documentation/README_Solver.md

 >
 > ![Solver](Images/Solver/SolverHandler_AdditionalRotation.png)
 >
-> Alternatively, use the *Controller Ray* Tracked Target Type to get similar behavior for pointing with hands.
+> Alternatively, use the *Controller Ray* tracked target type to get similar behavior for pointing with hands.

 ## How to chain solvers